Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Learn More About Taking Screenshots

 Taking a good screenshot is an art form.
 There are lots of methods you can use and tips you should keep in mind.
 If you would like to learn more, check out different ways to take screenshots on Android and our list of tips for taking better iPhone screenshots.
+Also, learn how to annotate screenshots and images on Android like a pro.

 Want to take screenshots that you can search quickly?
 Try these OCR-based screenshot apps: